 The birth of your first child is one of the most common triggers for purchasing life insurance in Australia.
 Suddenly, another person depends entirely on you for their financial security, housing, and future.
 Whether one parent stays home or both return to work, having the right cover in place ensures your child's wellbeing is protected regardless of what happens.
-Understanding the parental leave implications for insurance is also important during this transition.
+With government Paid Parental Leave expanding to 26 weeks from July 2026, understanding how insurance fits alongside these benefits is important.

-Becoming a parent changes everything - including your financial responsibilities.
+Becoming a parent fundamentally changes your financial responsibilities.
 A child is entirely dependent on their parents for food, shelter, clothing, healthcare, education, and everything else for at least 18 years.
-The financial cost of raising a child in Australia to age 18 is estimated at $250,000-350,000, according to analysis by Interest.com.au.
+The financial cost of raising a child in Australia to age 18 is estimated at $170,000-$250,000 by the Australian Institute of Family Studies, and that figure rises substantially when private schooling or tertiary education is included.
 Life insurance ensures your child is financially provided for if you are no longer there to earn an income.

 For new parents in Australia, the transition to parenthood often coincides with reduced household income.
-The government's Paid Parental Leave scheme provides up to 26 weeks of payments (capped at approximately $712.17 gross per week as of 2026), but this is significantly less than most working parents earn.
-If one parent plans to stay home longer, or return to work part-time, the household's financial buffer is reduced at exactly the time when expenses are increasing.
+The government's Paid Parental Leave scheme is expanding to 26 weeks from July 2026, paid at the national minimum wage rate.
+While this is a welcome increase, it is significantly less than most working parents earn.
+If one parent plans to stay home longer or return to work part-time, the household's financial buffer shrinks at exactly the time when expenses are increasing.

-A critical point that many new parents overlook is insuring the stay-at-home parent.
-If the primary caregiver dies or becomes seriously ill, the working parent faces immediate childcare costs - full-time care for an infant in Australia ranges from $300-500 per week, according to Ministry of Education data.
-They may also need to reduce their own working hours.
-Life insurance on the stay-at-home parent provides funds to cover these costs, while trauma cover pays a lump sum if they are diagnosed with a serious illness.
+A critical point that many new parents overlook is the importance of insuring the stay-at-home parent.
+If the primary caregiver dies or becomes seriously ill, the working parent faces immediate childcare costs.
+Full-time care for an infant in Australia ranges from $100-$200 per day depending on the type of care and location, according to the Department of Education.
+The working parent may also need to reduce their own hours.
+Life insurance on the stay-at-home parent provides funds to cover these costs.
+Typical cover for a parent of a newborn ranges from $500,000 to $1,000,000 depending on the family's circumstances.

 Understanding these factors helps you determine the right level and type of life insurance cover when you become a parent.